-The casket of Franks (or Auson's casket) is a small Anglo-Saxon casket of whalebone (not "whalebone" in the whale sense) from the early 8th century, preserved in the British Museum.
-The casket is densely decorated with knife-carved narrative scenes in flat two-dimensional relief and inscriptions, mostly Anglo-Saxon runes.
-It is generally thought to be of Northumbrian origin, but it is uniquely important because it provides insight into early Anglo-Saxon art and culture.
-Both the identification of the images and the interpretation of the runic inscriptions have generated a considerable amount of scholarly work.
+The Casket of Franks, also known as Auson's casket, is a small whalebone casket from the early 8th century that is currently housed in the British Museum.
+It is important for its intricate decoration, which consists of knife-carved narrative scenes in flat two-dimensional relief and inscriptions, primarily in Anglo-Saxon runes.
+Although its origin is generally believed to be Northumbrian, it holds unique significance for shedding light on early Anglo-Saxon art and culture.
+Both the identification of the depicted images and the interpretation of the runic inscriptions have been subjects of extensive scholarly research.

-The images are very varied in their subject matter and origin and include a single Christian image, the Adoration of the Magi, as well as images from Roman history (Emperor Titus) and Roman mythology (Romulus and Remus) and an image of at least one legend belonging to the Germanic peoples, the legend of Weiland the Smith.
-It has also been suggested that there may be an episode from the legend of Sigurd, a lost episode from the life of Weyland's brother Egil, the Homeric legend of Achilles, and perhaps even a hint of the legendary founding of England by Hengist and Horse.
+The casket features a wide range of images with diverse subjects and origins, including a Christian scene, the Adoration of the Magi, as well as depictions from Roman history (such as Emperor Titus) and Roman mythology (like Romulus and Remus).
+It also includes at least one legend from the Germanic tradition, specifically the legend of Weiland the Smith.
+Some scholars have suggested that there may be references to episodes from the legends of Sigurd, a lost episode from the life of Weyland's brother Egil, the Homeric legend of Achilles, and even a hint at the legendary founding of England by Hengist and Horsa.

-The inscriptions "show a deliberate linguistic and alphabetic virtuosity; although they are mostly written in Old English and runes, they switch to Latin and the Roman alphabet and then back to runes, continuing to write in Latin.
-Some of it is written upside down or backwards.
-It is named after its former owner, Sir Augustus Wollaston Franks, who donated it to the British Museum.
+The inscriptions on the casket exhibit linguistic and alphabetic complexity.
+While most of them are written in Old English and runes, they switch to Latin and the Roman alphabet and then back to runes, often including writing that is upside down or backwards.
+The casket is named after its former owner, Sir Augustus Wollaston Franks, who generously donated it to the British Museum.

 The front panel, which was originally provided with a lock, depicts elements of the Germanic legend of the blacksmith Weyland on the left side and the Adoration of the Magi on the right.
 Weyland (also spelled Weyland, Velund or Wölund) stands in the far left corner of the forge, where he is held as a slave by King Nirhad, who had his hamstrings cut to make him immobile.
 Below the forge lies the headless body of Nirhad's son, whom Wayland killed by making a goblet of his skull; his head is probably the object held in the tongs in Wayland's hand.
 With his other hand, Wayland offers a goblet of stupefied beer to Nirhad's daughter Biduhild, whom he rapes as she loses consciousness.
 In the center is another female figure, perhaps Wayland's assistant or again Beaduhild.
 In the right-hand scene Wayland (or his brother) catches birds; he then makes wings of their feathers, with which he manages to escape.